Melmoth the Wanderer

 Melmoth the Wanderer is an 1820 Gothic novel by Irish playwright, novelist and clergyman Charles Maturin.
 The novel's titular character is a scholar who sold his soul to the devil in exchange for 150 extra years of life, and searches the world for someone who will take over the pact for him, in a manner reminiscent of the Wandering Jew.

-The novel is composed of a series of nested stories-within-stories, gradually revealing the story of Melmoth's life.
-The novel offers social commentary on early-19th-century England, and denounces Roman Catholicism in favour of the virtues of Protestantism.
+The novel is composed of a series of nested stories within stories, gradually revealing the story of Melmoth's life.
+The novel offers social commentary on early 19th-century England, and denounces Roman Catholicism in favour of the virtues of Protestantism.

+Background

+The structure of the book as a series of short stories joined reflects its initial conception as such.
+In reality, Maturin was under pressure from his publisher to fulfil a contractual obligation, which goes some way to explaining the "chaotic and haphazard process by which (he) wrote".
+Maturin spent many hours researching the novel in Marsh's Library, Ireland's first public library (opened in 1707), which was a short distance from his home on York Street and place of work on Aungier Street.
+In the library, Maturin took inspiration from many sources, including the King James Bible, the Anglican liturgy, the works of William Shakespeare, Virgil's Aeneid, polemical books and pamphlets of the English Revolution of the mid-17th century, and various literature and theatre from the 16th and 17th centuries.
+Maturin spent so much time reading in Marsh's each day that he eventually constructed a special desk for himself there.